AndysDeepAbstractions/CarND-Vehicle-Detection/README.md

     '\n- Heavy use of pickle was a good practise for saving time.\n\n- Due to limited memory ressources on my tablet i just used a part (every 2.
-Sample) of the dataset for training and normalizing. \n\n- The model should benefit from incrieasing the data size.\n  The achived Test Accuracy of SVC is 0.9913 and was satisfying for me.\n  \n- A further option to increase the performance is to argument the dataset.\n\n- Not just sum up car detection to heatmap, also subtract non car detection from heatmap can give better feedback especially in less sure situations and conrners/boarders of the image.\n\n- Like always there could be some room for further parameter & model finetuning.\n\n- Manual adapting giving just a short test seqence has also the risk to build a model that fails generalizing on other data that the given.\n\n- A short solution for fixing the false & missing detections for given track is to add related datapoints to the (training) dataset.
-This was not implimented because of the earlyer mentiond concerns about such practice.\n\n'
+Sample) of the dataset for training and normalizing. \n\n- The model should benefit from incrieasing the data size.\n  The achived Test Accuracy of SVC is 0.9913 and was satisfying for me.\n  \n- A further option to increase the performance is to argument the dataset.\n\n- Not just sum up car detection to heatmap, also subtract non car detection from heatmap can give better feedback especially in less sure situations and conrners/boarders of the image.\n\n- Like always there could be some room for further parameter & model finetuning.\n\n- Manual adapting giving just a short test seqence has also the risk to build a model that fails generalizing on other data that the given data.\n\n- A short solution for fixing the false & missing detections for given track is to add related datapoints to the (training) dataset.
+This was not implimented because of the earlyer mentiond concerns about such practice.\n\n- Use Regression instead of Classification to better model uncertainty\n\n'